4a-42/Blinkey_pp/README.md

 ## To-Do List

-* check cmake output to see if I still need `PrintVariables.cmake`
 * be able to debug
-  * workout kinks in compiler/linker flags
-    * can I debug with elf (.out) instead of .txt or .hex?
   * How does ccs debugger work?
 How do I debug with vscode (or command line)?
 * correctly link to the c/c++ standard library
   * use standard library without blowing up the size of the executable